ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

 4. *(Optional)* If you altered the *node ID* (that is unique to RMC), it might have impacted RMC.
 For example, when you are using PowerHA and trying to copy your `nodeid` details from an on-premises deployment that is not supported.
 Begin by rebuilding the node:

     ```
-    oemdelete -o CuAt -q name=cluster0 to remove 'cluster0' entry from the CuAt ODM.
+    odmdelete -o CuAt -q name=cluster0 to remove 'cluster0' entry from the CuAt ODM.
     ```
     {: codeblock}